Episode 58

 Speaker:

-strategy known as value marketing.
+A strategy known as value marketing.

 Speaker:

-This trend extended to sit down restaurants,
+This trend extended to sit down restaurants and

 Speaker:

-uneven home cooking.
-What used to be
+even home cooking.
+What used to be a

 Speaker:

-a reasonable portion became a laughingly small
+reasonable portion became a laughingly small compared

 Speaker: